cooper/fast-trackables/README.md

 This can be done without a computer using a bacode scanner memory function.

 **Following that**
-1. User will export existing inventory into a Google Sheet.
+1. User exports existing inventory into a Google Sheet.
-2. User will dump the scanned data from above into a second sheet.
+2. User dumps the scanned data from above into a second sheet.
-3. User will run this utility.
+3. User runs this utility.
-4. Utility will analyze the scanned data, update room numbers for items that have moved, and notify the user of missing items that were not accounted for.
+4. Utility analyzes scanned data, updates room numbers for items that have moved, and notifies the user of missing items that are not accounted for.

+**Other ideas**
+* UNDO command to revert bad scans
+* COMMENT command to add notes to the Comments if using a computer during physical inventory

 ## License